GtheFounder/AI-Programming-Project/README.md

-content = """# 🚖 Uber Profitability Predictor: A Machine Learning Approach
+# 🚖 Uber Profitability Predictor: A Machine Learning Approach

 An end-to-end Data Science project that analyzes ride-sharing data to identify the most profitable routes and times for drivers.
 The project utilizes a Decision Tree Classifier to predict high-profit scenarios based on real-world constraints like traffic and surge pricing.